thebigh2014/chocolatier-continued/README.md

 #### 📍 So&hellip; Why Convert To Cooking/Crafting Recipes?

 The simple answer is that it makes things a lot easier for everyone.
-Using a single machine for all artisan goods is very constraining, especially with how machines work *(I'm not going to go into detail here)*.
+Using a single machine for all artisan goods is very constraining, especially with how machines work.
 Also, it makes more sense for some of these to be cooking/crafting items.

 ### Planned Additions